M-ElSherif/Raiden-Workout-Planner/README.md

 	- Instead, we can explore a "session" as a grouping of log entries.
 This makes more logical sense since I don't particularly want to build a session as a grouping of exercises

+- Time wasted overthinking structure for future extensions.
+Break it down into the following for now (Single Responsibility Priniciple)
+	- `Provider` will handle obtaining "data" from whatever provided source object (eg. string file path, api call string)
+	- `Converter` will handle conversion between obtained data into an `Entry` object - this is the single source of truth
+	- `Processor` brings the `Provider` and `Converter` together and adds any extra functionality that might be necessary to further process the data

 ## Aug 29, 2022

 - Next Step: